 Central lines are important for medical care and quality of life.
 A central line can often stay in place for the duration of treatment (months to years).
 However, central lines can sometimes become infected, causing a very serious, life-threatening bloodstream infection.
-The infection can delay cancer treatment and result in more medical procedures.
+The infection can delay treatments and result in more medical procedures.
 Surgery may be needed to remove the infected line and place another line.
 Patients and families should follow instructions for central line care and watch for signs of infection.

 Patients, families, and health care providers can all help in CLABSI prevention.
 Before a patient goes home with a central line, a care team member will teach the steps for line care at home.
 In the hospital and clinic, patients and families can also help make sure that medical staff follow basic line care steps.
 Key steps to central line care include:

 Good line care is the most important way patients and caregivers can reduce the risk of CLABSI.
 However, it is also important to know factors that may put a patient at greater risk for infection.
 Children being treated for cancer already have a higher risk for infection, including central line infection.
 Other factors that increase risk for CLABSI in children with cancer include:

 In some cases, factors related to the central line may increase risk of infection.
 These include: